THARUN-VN/JAVA-Hackthon-2025/README.md

    - You'll immediately see if your answer is correct or wrong

 4. **Review Feedback**
-   - Correct Answer: Shows "✓ Correct!" message
+   - Correct Answer: Shows "Correct!" message
-   - Wrong Answer: Shows "✗ Wrong!
-Correct answer was option X"
+   - Wrong Answer: Shows "Wrong!
+The correct answer was: [option text]"

 5. **Complete All 10 Questions**
    - Continue answering all questions sequentially